 When the process identifies potential investment opportunities, the time horizon for these affects how it chooses to express its views.
-Typically, it would not recruit an external manager to exploit a short-to-medium-term opportunity; instead, it might use derivatives, ETFs or have a basket of stocks curated for RIT.
+Typically, it would not recruit an external manager to exploit a short-to-medium-term opportunity; instead, it might use derivatives, exchange traded funds (ETFs) or have a basket of stocks curated for RIT.